LTeq/Genshin-Impact/MetaAnalysis.md

 * **Energy Generation**
   * Self-sufficiency.
 [Evolution of Razor From Early to Late Game]()

-The *support structure* of a team composition then
+The *support structure* of a team composition then enhances these subpoints and, from them, we can begin to flesh out the beginnings of our ability order, our rotation.
+Specifically, we can start to determine how much time we spend on our main damage dealer, our core support structure, or our flexible slot.
+Listed are the most important considerations.

+* **Time**
+ * asdf